pnnl/ExaGO/docs/python_bindings.md

 `OutputFormat` is the enum that specifies the output format in functions like `opflow.save_solution`.

 Instances can be constructed directly through the `exago` library (i.e. `exago.OutputFormat.CSV`).

-Its possible values are:
+OPFLOW has several type settings that are represented by enums: `OPFLOWObjectiveType`, `OPFLOWInitializationType`, and `OPFLOWGenBusVoltageType`.

+The possible values for the current enums are as follows:

+OutputFormat
 * CSV
 * MATPOWER

-OPFLOW has several type settings that are represented by enums: `OPFLOWObjectiveType`, `OPFLOWInitializationType`, and `OPFLOWGenBusVoltageType`.
-Possible values are as follows:

 OPFLOWObjectiveType
 * MIN_GEN_COST